AdebowaleOlayinka/AdebowaleOlayinka/README.md

 ### 🚀 About Me

-🎯 I am passionate about transforming data into actionable insights.
-Skilled with tools like Excel,PowerBI and SQL to analyze data and tell story with dashboard and report.
-My goal is to help businesses make data driven decisions and improve their operations with wonderful reporting.
+🎯 I am a result driven data analyst.
+Skilled in tools like Excel , Power BI and SQL to clean, transform and visualize data.
+Passionate about transforming data into actionable insights enabling teams identify trends to drive business growth.I thrive to solve problems while working independently or collaborating with cross sectional teams.My goal is to help businesses make data driven decisions and improve their operations and support business objectives
 ### 🔎 What I'm  Good At
 As a Data analyst, I:
 - **Perform Data Cleaning and Preparation**: Using Excel (Power Query, Formulas, Pivot tables)and SQL query to identify trends and pattern